The Courier Program is a summer service-learning program distinguished by its legacy and the adventuresome nature of its site placements.

 Working Conditions & Environment

 Couriers will be working in rural and underserved areas.
-Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to Internet, food choices and other amenities typically associated with urban areas.
-This should be expected upon arrival.
+Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to the Internet, food choices, and other amenities typically associated with urban areas around their clinical sites.

 After the Work Day